 In This Case Study

-Take for example a recent WWT solution to help a large health services organization migrate to a secure, hybrid cloud environment that meshed well with existing infrastructure, applications and skillsets – all without disrupting normal operations and being painless to implement.
-To achieve this balancing act, WWT’s hybrid solution featured VMware Cloud (VMC) on Amazon Web Services (AWS).
-The result was a functional, scalable hybrid cloud environment that is agile and resilient while offering ease of management.
+Recently, WWT helped a large health services organization migrate to a secure hybrid cloud environment -- all without disrupting normal operations.
+To achieve this, our hybrid solution featured VMware Cloud (VMC) on Amazon Web Services (AWS).
+The result was a scalable hybrid cloud environment that is agile and resilient while offering ease of management.
 Read that case study here.

-Now, that winning solution begets another success story, this time in the energy industry.
-Learn how another WWT customer achieved a host of benefits from a similar hybrid cloud migration, saving millions of dollars in the process.
+That solution led to this success story, only this time in the energy industry.
+Read on to learn how we helped an oil and gas customer achieve hybrid cloud migration success, saving millions of dollars in the process.

-Migrating all workloads to cloud-native compute services did not line up with existing operational processes such as management, security tools, and reporting.
+Migrating all workloads to cloud-native compute services did not line up with existing operational processes such as management, security tools and reporting.
 Even after right-sizing the workloads on cloud-native compute services, the customer was in a position to benefit from a cost perspective if they could somehow control how underlying physical resources were consumed (commonly referred to as oversubscription) for a certain subset of these workloads.

-In short, the customer's original cloud migration strategy for the applications in question might have been the best idea at the time, but cloud strategies should be iterative, revisited from time to time to ensure things are being done in the most performant, reliable, secure and cost effective manner given the technology and solutions currently available.
+In short, the customer's original cloud migration strategy for the applications in question might have been the best idea at the time.
+But cloud migration strategies should be iterative, revisited from time to time to ensure things are being done in the most performant, reliable, secure and cost effective manner given the technology and solutions currently available.

-Using the global footprint of highly resilient AWS facilities significantly reduces the need for investing in building and maintaining data centers.
+Using the global footprint of highly resilient AWS facilities can significantly reduce a customer's need for investing in building and maintaining data centers.
 In addition, customers can take advantage of a vast assortment of AWS cloud-native services encompassing storage, databases, serverless functions, analytics and AI, security and more.

-The new Amazon EC2 i3en instances deliver:
+These new Amazon EC2 i3en instances can deliver:

 - More power to consolidate demanding application workloads, offering up to 96 vCPUs.